Skip links

 Notice the contrast; faith and gift on one side, works and wages on the other.
 The gift is contrasted against wages because the reward is salvation, which is God’s sovereign right to give.
 Paul is stating that salvation is either a gift or it is earned, and it cannot be earned.
 Works is necessarily tied to wages or merit, just as faith is necessarily tied to the gift of saving grace.
 For Paul, faith is not in the same category as wages or merit, and neither is it considered a work.
 Faith is always contrasted against works of merit.
 Righteousness is attained by God’s gift of salvation by grace through faith.
 Paul’s contrast of faith receiving the gift of salvation is against meritorious works, where the gift of salvation is contrasted against earning salvation.

-Despite what Calvinist may claim, I don’t see any Scriptural basis to claim that faith is a meritorious act of the will.
-An act of the will I do not contend, but faith or forgiveness or repentance is categorically not a work or a wage.
+Despite what Calvinist may claim, I don’t see any Scriptural basis to claim that faith is a meritorious act of the will; an act of the will, I do not contend, but faith or forgiveness or repentance is not a work or a wage.
 The word “works”, in Paul’s dictionary, is not so philosophically tuned, it is levitically inspired.
 And, Lord willing, Calvinists may agree–––by no merit of their own!

 Working It Out

-In all irony, the only instance faith was falsely deemed meritorious was when James came against Christians claiming to be justified by “faith alone” (James 2:24).
+In all irony, the only instance where faith was falsely deemed meritorious was when James came against Christians claiming to be justified by “faith alone” (James 2:24).
 James contested that harbouring warm, fuzzy feelings and sending positive energy in thought and prayer toward the needy or misfortunate was insufficient for salvation when they could have done or can do otherwise.
 Faith alone could not amount to salvation because, in James’ words, it was not “completed” by good works (v.22).
-In other words, not only is faith distinct from works, but faith turns into or comes to life through good works.
+In other words, not only is faith distinct from works, but faith blossoms or springs to life through good works.

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
 So also faith by itself, if it does not have works, is dead.
 But someone will say, “You have faith and I have works.”
 Show me your faith apart from your works, and I will show you my faith by my works….
 Do you want to be shown, you foolish person, that faith apart from works is useless?… You see that faith was active along with his works, and faith was completed by his works.…You see that a person is justified by works and not by faith alone….
 For as the body apart from the spirit is dead, so also faith apart from works is dead.